On the statistical theory of self-gravitating collisionless dark matter flow: Scale and redshift variation of velocity and density distributions: Statistical measures of velocity field

 \subsection{Generalized kurtosis, moments, and structure functions}

-Just like the density distributions in Section \ref{sec:3.1}, velocity distributions can be best characterized by generalized kurtosis in Eqs. \eqref{ZEqnNum270889} and \eqref{ZEqnNum505648}.
-The first example is the generalized kurtosis for velocity difference $\Delta u_{L} $ (pairwise velocity),
+The velocity distributions can be best characterized by dimensionless generalized kurtosis.
+An example is the generalized kurtosis for the distribution of velocity difference $\Delta u_{L} $ (or pairwise velocity).
+On any scale of $r$, the generalized kurtosis reads

 where the central moment of order \textit{n} for $\Delta u_{L} $ reads